 - Doing anything that can cause fragments or dust particles to fly around in the air.

-- For all of these activities, remember that people nearby also face serious risk.
+- Remember that people nearby also face serious risks from all these activities.